 What is Small Intestinal Bacterial Overgrowth (SIBO)?

-The most obvious symptom is often dictated by the predominant type of bacteria present within the small intestine.
-For example, microorganisms that turn carbohydrates to short-chain fatty acids may produce bloating without diarrhea.
-On the other hand, if there is abundance of bacteria which metabolize bile salts to unconjugated or insoluble compounds, bile acid diarrhea or fat malabsorption may happen.
-Some bacterial species may also cause mucosal injury and enhanced intestinal barrier permeability which can bring about systemic sepsis or intestinal failure, if not addressed quickly.
+The most apparent symptom is often dictated by the predominant type of bacteria in the small intestine.
+For example, microorganisms that turn carbohydrates into short-chain fatty acids may produce bloating without diarrhea.
+On the other hand, if there is an abundance of bacteria that metabolize bile salts to unconjugated or insoluble compounds, bile acid diarrhea or fat malabsorption may happen.
+Some bacterial species may also cause mucosal injury and enhanced intestinal barrier permeability, which can bring about systemic sepsis or intestinal failure if not addressed quickly.

 SIBO Causes and Risk Factors

-Until recently, SIBO was thought to be a rare condition only affecting a few people.
+Until recently, SIBO was considered a rare condition that only affecting a few people.
 However, due to the availability of tests, the medical community has now admitted that it is more common than it seems.
-Various studies have also shown that SIBO is prevalent in patients who have existing irritable bowel syndrome, metabolic disorders, dysmotility disease, neuromuscular disease, and other conditions related to the digestive, liver, and biliary system.
-Statistics show that patients who have undergone abdominal surgery, bilateral truncal vagotomy, gastrectomy and other related surgical procedures have greater risk of developing SIBO.
-Age-associated decline in gastrointestinal motility also make the elderly a high-risk population.
+Various studies have also shown that SIBO is prevalent in patients with irritable bowel syndrome, metabolic disorders, dysmotility disease, neuromuscular disease, and other conditions related to the digestive, liver, and biliary systems.
+Statistics show that patients undergoing abdominal surgery, bilateral truncal vagotomy, gastrectomy, and other related surgical procedures have a greater risk of developing SIBO.
+Age-associated decline in gastrointestinal motility also makes the elderly a high-risk population.

-All surgeries run the risk of contributing to SIBO but cholecystectomy is not only a surgical procedure which is a risk factor in and of itself, but also affects bile flow along with the quality of bile (i.e. – type of bile acids).
-And since bile contributes to peristalsis or movement of the intestines, the prescribing of ursodeoxycholic acid (a bile salt) has been shown to improve motility following removal.
+All surgeries run the risk of contributing to SIBO.
+Still, cholecystectomy is not only a surgical procedure that is a risk factor in and of itself but also affects bile flow along with the quality of bile (i.e., type of bile acids).
+And since bile contributes to peristalsis or movement of the intestines, prescribing ursodeoxycholic acid (a bile salt) has been shown to improve motility following removal.

 Studies show that people who have been through a cholecystectomy, with or without gallstones, run a greater risk of developing SIBO over time.
-4-6 months shows no increase in SIBO, but 2 years to 12 years is statistically proven that there is increased incidence of SIBO.
-The reason given for this is also research based; the motility of the intestines (large and small) decreases shortly after the surgery.
-This slower transit time of the food through the whole digestive system not only causes constipation but also gives more time for an overgrowth of bacteria to develop in the small intestine.
+4-6 months shows no increase in SIBO, but two years to 12 years is statistically proven that there is an increased incidence of SIBO.
+The reason for this is also research-based; the motility of the intestines (large and small) decreases shortly after the surgery.
+This slower transit time of the food through the whole digestive system causes constipation and gives more time for an overgrowth of bacteria to develop in the small intestine.